ovh/docs/pages/web/clouddb/connecting-to-database-on-database-server/guide.en-ie.md

 ####  With OVHcloud phpMyAdmin

 Log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie) and select `Web Cloud`{.action} in the top navigation bar.
-Click `Databases`{.action}, then choose the SQL instance concerned.
+Click `Web Cloud Databases`{.action}, then choose the SQL instance concerned.

 In the `General information` tab, you will find the access link in the **Database administration** box, under “User interface”.